 From here you can clearly see another set of stones to the west.
 What looks like another stone row is actually the remaining uprights of a multiple stone circle, as Anne Lynch documented in her account of the excavation.
 There were either 11 or 13 stones originally.
 The tallest stone now standing must have been one of the portals.
 The middle stone was originally lying down but was re-erected in the course of the excavation.

 Once again, I am struck by how these three stones appear to mirror the horizon behind them.
 Can this really be a coincidence?
 If so, it’s a an eerie one.
-To understand how and why multiple stone circles were built, read my post Ancient Calendars.
+To understand how and why multiple stone circles were built, start by reading The Stone Circles of West Cork: Discussion.
+That post will point you to others as well.

 To round out the Bronze Age monuments, there’s a Fulacht Fia just south of the 5-stone circle – you can read more about these ancient cooking places in my post Ballyrisode Fulacht Fia.